Why 30-Day Tests Fail: Account Access

 Regardless if we get access to a new or existing account, we’ll conduct a competitive analysis.

-Assuming a Facebook or Google account are already running, we start by restructuring your account into best practices.
-We launch ads using your best performing ads to establish a baseline.
-We then perform ad copy tests first and while those tests are running we generate creative briefs internally, send those briefs to our editors, do internal feedback — once ready, we send to you for feedback.
+Assuming a Facebook or Google account is already running, we start by restructuring your account into best practices.
+We launch ads using your best-performing ads to establish a baseline.
+Then we perform ad copy tests first and while those tests are running we generate creative briefs internally.
+Next, we send those briefs to our editors, do internal feedback — once ready, and send them to you for feedback.